How to Install Django on Ubuntu 20.04 LTS

 On this page

-- Install Django with virtualenv.
+- Install Django Framework

-Step 1 - Setup Python 3 on Ubuntu 18.04 LTS
+Step 1 - Setup Python and Pip

-Check the python version:
+Check the python command as below.

 update-alternatives --install /usr/bin/python python /usr/bin/python3 1

-Now check again the python version:
+Now check the python command as below.

-And you will get python 3.6 as a default python on the system.
+And you will get the following response.

 sudo apt install python3-pip -y